 - Support groups for Maccabi members who are family caregivers

-- Counseling and support for families of persons with mental illness
+- Counseling and support for families of persons with mental health issues

-- Counseling for families of persons with mental illness from Ezer Mizion
+- Counseling for families of persons with mental health issues from Ezer Mizion

 People With Intellectual Disability